-Non-government schools are covered by the APRA Licence and an exception in the Copyright Act (s106 – playing a sound recording in public).
+Non-government schools are covered by the Schools Music Licence and an exception in the Copyright Act (s106 – playing a sound recording in public).

 Education departments and administrative bodies

-- delivering music lessons for and on behalf of schools, provided such lessons are not a form of private tuition
+- deliver music lessons to students on behalf of a school (provided such lessons do not constitute private tuition)

-- ensemble programs organised by the departments/administrative body that are connected with a school
+- for use in ensemble programs that are organised by the administrative body or department and connected with the school.

 The department or administrative body may only make copies of an original version of the sheet music (i.e. an original published copy of the sheet music owned by the administrative body on behalf of each school for which it is making copies).